 - 10.1 The College will not tolerate any harassment or victimisation of staff who make disclosures.
-If, at any stage of this procedure a member of staff feels that they are being subject to informal pressures, bullying or harassment due to making a disclosure, they should raise this matter, in writing to the Principal or to the Clerk to the Governors. - 10.2 A member of staff making a disclosure may want to confidentially request counselling or other support from the College's occupational health service.
-Any such request for counselling or support services should be addressed to the Director of Human Resources.
-Such a request would be made in confidence. - 10.3 Staff can also contact the charity Public Concern at Work for confidential advice on whistleblowing issues.
+If, at any stage of this procedure a member of staff feels that they are being subject to informal pressures, bullying or harassment due to making a disclosure, they should raise this matter, in writing to the Principal or to the Head of Governance. - 10.2 A member of staff making a disclosure may want to confidentially request Counselling can be obtained by calling the Employee Assistance Helpline and further support can be obtained by contacting the College's HR Manager..
+Such requests would be made in confidence.

+Staff can also contact the charity Public Concern at Work for confidential advice 10.3 on whistleblowing issues.